ajguerrer/notebook/content/google-testing-blog/tott.md

 ```
 {{% /notice %}}

-Caller needs to check `RemainingSlots` and if 0, `AddSlots` in order for `Insert` to work properly.
+In the code above, the caller needs to check `RemainingSlots`, and if `0`, `AddSlots` in order for
+`Insert` to work properly.

-`Insert` could automatically manage slots.
+Instead, `Insert` could automatically manage slots.

 {{% notice tip %}}
 ```cpp